 Shenzhen is a major port city in south-eastern China, located north of Hong Kong.
 The city is among China's top 5 largest and wealthiest.
 Its urban area is approx 1992 km2 (769 mi2) and has a population of around 12 million (metro over 18 million).

 The city received its status in 1979 and in 1980 was designated country's first "Special Economic Zone".
 The city is one of the world's fastest-growing.
 Its modern cityscape is the result of large foreign investments since 1980.
-This is also major southern China financial center, having Shenzhen Stock Exchange and corporate headquarters of large high-tech companies.
+This is also a major southern China financial center, having Shenzhen Stock Exchange and the corporate headquarters of large high-tech companies.

-- Shekou's Prince Bay Port is the only Chinese port terminal that can handle the world's largest cruise liners.
-Since its inauguration in 2016, Prince Bay Port became Shenzhen City's main transportation hub.
+Shekou Passenger Terminal serves fast ferries across Pearl River Delta to Hong Kong, Macau, Zhuhai.
+Shekou's Prince Bay Port is the only Chinese port terminal that can handle the world's largest cruise liners.
+Since its inauguration in 2016, Prince Bay Homeport became Shenzhen City's main transportation hub.

 Shekou port "Shenzhen Prince Bay Cruise Homeport"

 Shekou is an urban area located at Nanshan (Shenzhen) facing Hong Kong (across Shenzhen Bay).
 "Shenzhen Prince Bay Cruise Homeport" (aka "Shekou Port Ferry Terminal") is Shekou's ferry port, allowing direct ferry connections between Shenzhen Pearl River Delta ports.

 Fast-ferry services are provided by the local companies Xunlong Ferries, Turbo, and CKS Ferries.
 Of all 30 ferries operating from Shekou, 22 are high-speed luxury ships and 8 are regular (but also high-speed).
 The port serves service 5 scheduled passenger shipping lines.